waterhackweek/preliminary/_episodes/02-access-javascript.md

 JavaScript, not to be confused with Java, is a programming language widely used in web development alongside HTML and CSS.
 You can teach yourself JavaScript using any number of online tutorials, such as those offered by [w3schools](https://www.w3schools.com/js/).

-At geohackweek, we access Google Earth Engine by entering JavaScript commands into an online integrated development environment (IDE) called the Code Editor.
+At Waterhackweek, we access Google Earth Engine by entering JavaScript commands into an online integrated development environment (IDE) called the Code Editor.
 It is not necessary to formally learn JavaScript to work with Google Earth Engine.
 Below we provide examples and resources for getting started.

 #### Basic JavaScript for GEE
  Here are a few basics useful for GEE, reproduced from the [Earth Engine 101 Beginner's Curriculum](https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit).